 So you’re not short of options, but is it too many choices?
 Is it clear which your best choice is?
 I find it all a little too easy to end up with multiple versions of the same images, some via the desktop and a memory card reader and some via the app (which then goes to the phone’s Photo catalogue, which is of course cloud based…).
 Perhaps it just takes time to pick the right workflow and stick with it?

 If you were thinking of upgrading from a Mavic Mini the choice is more complex.
-Yes, getting past the frustration of being stuck with JPEG and (if it ever actually concerned you) the lower video resolution would be nice, but not only is the new Mini 2 more expensive, the batteries are not interchangeable, meaning you’ll either need to be very organised, or spend more than you had planned to upgrade.
+Yes, getting past the frustration of being stuck with JPEG (if it ever actually concerned you) and the lower video resolution would be nice, but not only is the new Mini 2 a little more expensive, but the batteries are not interchangeable, meaning you’ll either need to be very organised, or spend more than you had planned to upgrade.

 Overall, though, this is still a better drone than you could reasonably expect for the money, and I can now imagine some experienced pilots being happy to settle for this sub-249g drone (and avoiding the registration paperwork) rather than the far more subtle improvements that spending more brings.